titel-media/hsnbis-test/README.md

 - cool, but not mandatory: illustrate the transition between panels 1 and 3;
 - bonus: make it flawless cross-browser.

+Feel free to:
+- ask questions
+- use google (but if you copy and paste something please demonstrate that you know what it does)

 Have fun!